 There are so many different kinds of bank machines that no one skimmer design works for all of them – which means there are many different kinds of skimmers, too.
 Some of them are, frankly, easier to spot than others.
-But here are some photos of an ATM skimmer discovered in California in late 2009.
+But here are some photos of an ATM skimmer discovered in California a few years ago.

 The first thing to make sure of when you’re using an ATM – whether it’s the cash machine you use often at home or an unfamiliar machine you’re using while traveling – is that you’re paying closer attention than most people usually do to the machine itself.
 Does it look like there’s a piece of metal or plastic around the card reader that could easily come off if you pulled on it?
 Is there a pinhole in a piece of equipment right above the keypad?